mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "randomNet' ::" "randomNet ::"
 ~~~

-Remember earlier that I recommend (personally, and subjectively) a style where
+Recall that I recommend (personally, and subjectively) a style where your
-your external API functions are implemented in `SingI a =>` style, and your
+external API functions are implemented in `SingI a =>` style, and your internal
-internal ones in `Sing a ->` style.
-This lets all of your internal functions
+ones in `Sing a ->` style.
+This lets all of your internal functions fit
-fit together more nicely (`Sing a ->` style tends to be easier to write in,
+together more nicely (`Sing a ->` style tends to be easier to write in,
 especially if you stay in it the entire time) while at the same time removing
 the burden of calling with explicit singletons from people using the
 functionality externally.[^style]